10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

 It’s not just the romance lovers who will enjoy their day at Neuschwanstein Castle – there is also a very pretty lake, Alpsee, that is great to walk around, and then there is another castle… and a museum.
 Well, as you can see, it is not only about the castle, though that is surely the highlight here.

-Things to Do and See at Neuschwanstein Castle
+Things to Do at Neuschwanstein Castle

 - Neuschwanstein Castle Hike